vexide/internal-documentation/src/simulators/protocol.md

 After receiving the `StartExecution` command, the Backend SHALL take the steps necessary to begin executing robot code and SHOULD send events as necessary to notify the Frontend of changes to the state of the simulation.

 If the robot code exits for any reason, the Simulator MUST send an `Exited` event, followed by ending the session by closing the underlying stream.
 If the code exited due to a fatal error, the Simulator SHOULD precede its `Exited` event with an `Error`-level `Log` event containing a concise explanation of what went wrong.
-If the Simulator ends the session by closing the underlying stream without first sending an `Exited` event, the Frontend SHOULD handle the situation as an internal error in the Simulator.
+If the Simulator ends the session after the handshake by closing the underlying stream without first sending an `Exited` event, the Frontend SHOULD handle the situation as an internal error in the Simulator.

 #### Code Signatures